Reviewed by Melinda

 American Academy of Orthopaedic Surgeons: "Starting an Exercise Program" and "Warm Up, Cool Down, and Be Flexible."

-American College of Sports Medicine: "ACSM Fit Society Newsletter, Fall 2008" and "Expert Presents Latest in Mind-Body Exercise."
+American College of Sports Medicine: "ACSM Fit Society Newsletter, Fall 2008;" "Expert Presents Latest in Mind-Body Exercise;" and "Resistance Training for Health and Fitness."

 American Council on Exercise: "Healthy Hydration," "Strength Training 101," and “Why Is the Concept of Spot Reduction Considered a Myth?”